Chit132/abyss-overlay/README.md

 - Changable color and opacity
 - Automatically switches between size modes when game starts or someone joins.
 You can also manually do this
 - Sends you a notification when game starts so you do not miss out if you are tabbed out
-- Privacy: All information is stored on your computer; no one else has access to your API key, stats, or queuing patterns
+- Privacy: All information is stored only on your computer; no one else has access to your API key, stats, or queuing patterns
 - Shows nicked players
 - Uses stats to anticipate potential snipers and alts
 - If you have MVP++ and are nicked, it can show your actual stats instead of showing your nick.
 Only you can see yourself unnicked so your nick is not exposed to others